The Best Household Germ Killers

 Some product labels recommend a slightly stronger 1/2 cup of bleach per gallon or 2 tablespoons per quart.

-The Cleaning Management Institute, a provider of training and certification for professional cleaning services, recommends a still stronger 1:10 ratio (about one and one-half cups of bleach per quart of water); some medical disinfectants are the same solution.
+The Cleaning Management Institute, a provider of training and certification for professional cleaning services, recommends a stronger 1:10 ratio (about one and one-half cups of bleach per quart of water); some medical disinfectants are the same solution.

 You can use your judgment and comfort level to determine what solution is best for what you're cleaning.

-Better Not with Bleach Bleach is so powerful that there are certain times to pass it by.
+Bleach is so powerful that there are certain times to pass it by.

 • No mixing with ammonia.
 The combo forms a toxic gas.

 • No touching your screen.
-Bleach will destroy the oleophobic (fingerprint resistant) coating on your cell phone's screen.
+Bleach will destroy the oleophobic (fingerprint-resistant) coating on your cell phone's screen.

 • No mixing with metal.
 Bleach is corrosive, eating away at metal surfaces.